MarileneK/git-cheatsheet/README.md

 I still remember sweating like hell when I first had to use GitHub...
 I was so scared to "break" something, lose my code, erase my colleagues' work...
 It was not funny at all.
 But as soon as I started to understand how GitHub worked, I could see the power it!

 So I will share with you the very basics of Git and GitHub and will explain you how to use it.
-Hope this will be useful!
+Hope this will be useful and helpful!
 (I think it is pretty much the same with GitLab but I am not using it for now.)

+*P.S.: this repo is an ongoing process and I will do my best update it.*

 <hr>